Economic Factors >

 To echo the government's goal of 2050 net-zero emissions, First Financial Holding has established a decarbonization mechanism for its investment/financing operations since 2023, and all of its banks, securities, life insurance, securities investment trust and venture capital subsidiaries have included related regulations in their sustainable credit/investment policies, as carbon reduction strategies are implemented from top to bottom.
 We encourage companies to embark on the transition to energy conservation, and direct their funds to projects with lower environmental impact.

-First Commercial Bank has established a decarbonization mechanism for its financing operations since 2023, targeting corporate financing relating to coal mining, project financing relating to building coal-fired power plants (excluding those qualified for transition to decarbonization), as well as corporate financing cases where the share of revenues from atypical oil and gas exceeds a certain threshold.
-The Bank pledged not to undertake any such new cases or approve more funds for existing loans with effect from March 2023.
-And such positions are expected to return to zero by 2030.
+Since February 2023, First Commercial Bank has created a decarbonization mechanism for its financing operation.
+Targeting corporate financing relating to coal mining, project financing relating to building coal-fired power plants (excluding those qualified for the transition to carbon reduction), as well as corporate financing cases where the share of revenues from atypical oil & gas exceeds a certain threshold, the Bank pledged not to undertake any such new cases or approve additional funds for existing loans.
+The Bank went on to further expand the pool of restricted parties in September 2024, and existing positions should also be reduced after they expire, as we gradually reduce financing to related industries.
+These positions are expected to return to zero by 2030.

 We have formulated a financial exclusionary policy for sensitive industries such as coal and energy, and the applicable scope mainly includes active investment and investment business managed by third parties.
 We also actively negotiate with clients to encourage the transition to energy conservation.
 If the client fails to cooperate, we will gradually reduce investment positions in order to promote sustainable development of the Company.
-To put institutional investors' influence into play, First Commercial Bank publicly pledged in 2023 not to invest in high carbon-producing corporations with no transition plans to decarbonization.
-Furthermore, we commit not to make any new investments in 2024 in companies whose "coal operations account for more than 25% of their revenue" and companies whose "atypical oil and gas operations account for more than 10% of their revenue," unless it has been clearly determined that the funds will be used for decarbonization or allocated to a state-owned enterprise with a net-zero commitment or a reduction target set by the local government.
-The existing positions of such companies are expected to be completely eliminated by 2025.
+To take advantage of its influence as an institutional investor, and to accelerate the decarbonization progress for its investment operations, First Commercial Bank further enhanced its decarbonization commitment in 2024, as it reduced the share of its related operations, publicly pledged not to make new investment in high carbon-emitting enterprises with no plan for low-carbon transition.
+Unless funds can be definitively confirmed to be used on low-carbon transition, or unless the borrower is a state-owned enterprise with net-zero commitments and carbon reduction goals already made and set by local government, the Bank will make no more new investment in "enterprises whose coal operations account for more than 25% of revenue" and "enterprises whose atypical oil & gas operations account for more than 10% of revenue".
+In 2024, the Bank eliminated its positions on all such enterprises altogether.
 In addition, the Bank plans to reduce its investment amount in high-polluting and high carbon-producing industries year by year, in order to enhance the climate change risk management mechanism for its investment operations.
 The Bank also stipulates that, if invested companies fall into the category of high-polluting and high carbon-emitting industries, they must regularly examine the effectiveness of their mitigating measures for transition risks based on the frequency of inspection, in addition to conducting regular assessment in accordance with the investment risk rating derived from their ESG implementations.
 The Bank would use those data to follow and negotiate their implementation of decarbonization strategies.

-To slow down the rapid loss of biodiversity, First Financial Holding conducted financial disclosures relating to nature by referencing suggestions in the V1.0 version published by the Taskforce on Nature-related Financial Disclosures (TNFD) in September 2023.
-By doing so, we hope to reduce nature-related risks while directing funds towards programs that benefit nature.
+To leverage the financial industry's influence in investment and financing, and to promote biodiversity and environmental sustainability through core competencies, First Financial Holding has added screening items related to "Biodiversity," "Energy Use," and "Forestry and Water Issues" to the "ESG Risk Factor Checklist" in its credit application forms.
+This serves as a preliminary identification of nature-related risks.
+In 2024, the Board of Directors approved the Sustainable Credit Policy, which incorporates forestry and water issues into the credit review and assessment process.
 In accordance with the TNFD's approach of Locate, Evaluate, Assess, Prepare (LEAP; version V1.0), the Company conducted significance analyses on the nature and biodiversity reliance and impact of our own operating locations, suppliers and investment/financing targets and disclosed our findings, in hopes of achieving the objective of communicating with stakeholders.
 The execution structure of the LEAP approach is as follows:

 ・Use the map overlay analysis approach: To identify the impact of the activities of the Company, our investment/financing targets and suppliers in the value chain on nature and biodiversity, we use location map overlay to analyze overlaps with biodiversity areas within a 2,000-meter buffer zone radius of various locations.